-- Degrees will be developed with the needs of the disciplines in mind. - The curriculum will be primarily planned from the perspective of degree education. - In principle, students are granted the right to study for both the bachelor's and the master's degree.
-The bachelor's degree may only be the student's final degree out of their own choice. - The maximum number of study credits that can be included in a degree will not be limited. - Students will be offered the possibility to develop their skills in diverse ways and to create personalised degrees. - Students can complete optional studies across faculties and universities, and they will also be encouraged to do so.
-Students can easily access information about cross-faculty and cross-institutional optional studies.
+- · Degrees will be developed with the needs of the disciplines in mind. - The curriculum will be primarily planned from the perspective of degree education. - In principle, students are granted the right to study for both the bachelor's and the master's degree.
+The bachelor's degree may only be the student's final degree out of their own choice. - The maximum number of study credits that can be included in a degree will not be limited. - It must be possible to complete the degree mainly in the language specified in the degree programme. - Students will be offered the possibility to develop their skills in diverse ways and to create personalised degrees. - Students can complete optional studies across faculties and universities, and they will also be encouraged to do so.
+Students can easily access information about cross-faculty and cross-institutional optional studies. - Course contents and workloads will be reviewed regularly.
+The workload required to acquire study credits will be comparable between different courses. - New degree programmes are set up with careful consideration.
+There must be a genuine need for a new degree programme, and the degree programme is not brought together on the basis of already existing courses of study.

-- Course contents and workloads will be regularly reviewed.
-The workload required to acquire study credits will be comparable between different courses. - Cross-disciplinary degree programmes will only be created for justified reasons. - Broad degree programmes will be prepared within the faculties in cooperation between degree programmes.
+- Cross-disciplinary degree programmes will only be created for justified reasons. - Broad degree programmes will be prepared within the faculties in cooperation between degree programmes.
 If the initiative to create a new degree programme comes from outside the degree programmes, the degree programmes in question will be given a central role in decision-making and preparation. - The content of broad degree programmes is logical, and their different parts complement each other. - When students begin their studies, they should be aware of by which criteria and at which stage they should select their specialisation, and of how to proceed if they are not admitted to the specialisation of their choice. - Students can easily complete cross-institutional studies between the University and the University of Applied Sciences.
-Students will be aware of how they can acquire study credits from the other higher education institution.
+Students will be aware of how they can acquire study credits from the other higher education institution. - The introductory courses of degree programmes will discuss sustainable development in the degree programme's context.

-- The introductory courses of degree programmes will discuss sustainable development in the degree programme's context. - Tampere University will hold graduation ceremonies for bachelor's and master's degree graduates at the end of each period. - Three persons who are close to the graduate will be allowed to attend the graduation ceremony. - Tampere University will standardise its graduation ceremony policies.
+- Every university degree includes studies in the philosophy of science and ethics, considering the special characteristics of the field. - Tampere University will hold graduation ceremonies for bachelor's and master's degree graduates at the end of each period. - Three persons who are close to the graduate will be allowed to attend the graduation ceremony.